marcocesarato/react-native-big-list/README.md

 #### Section List (array with inside arrays of items)

 > This list will auto stick the section rendered on the top of the list

+> PS: Sticky headers at the moment doesn't work on web version

 ```javascript
 import BigList from "react-native-big-list";